mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

 The lab environment for this session is installed and configured with all the prerequisite software.

 ## Introduction: Liberty Tools extension for VS Code
-In this lab session, you use the **Liberty Tools** extension to in VS Code to run tests on demand so that you can get immediate feedback on your changes.
+In this lab session, you use the **Liberty Tools** extension in VS Code to run tests on demand so that you can get immediate feedback on your changes.
 You also work with integrated debugging tools and attach a Java debugger to debug your running application.

 The Liberty Tools for VS Code extension contains the following key Features: